 President's Scholar.
-See Honors Program and Honors Courses on pages "President's Scholar" on page 33.
+See Honors Program and Honors Courses

 With Highest Honors.
 The highest honors designation is placed on the transcript and diploma of the graduate who has achieved an overall grade point average (GPA) of 4.0.
+Students with Academic Renewal Without Course Repetition are not eligible for Academic Honors With High Honors.

 With High Honors.
 The high honors designation is placed on the transcript and diploma of the graduate who has achieved an overall grade point average (GPA) of 3.8.
+Students with Academic Renewal Without Course Repetition are not eligible for Academic Honors With High Honors.

 With Honors.
 The honors designation is placed on the transcript and diploma of the graduate who has achieved an overall grade point average (GPA) of 3.5.
+Students with Academic Renewal Without Course Repetition are not eligible for Academic Honors With High Honors.